NEW CUSTOMER BONUS!

 A waterproof shower ceiling could make or break your bathroom design.
 Here’s what to put above a shower surround for the best results.

-When you’re designing a new shower, it’s easy to focus on the walls, the floor, and the fixtures – d but have you thought about the ceiling?
+When you’re designing a new shower, it’s easy to focus on the walls, the floor, and the fixtures – but have you thought about the ceiling?
 In certain bathrooms, adding a shower ceiling panel is one of the smartest decisions you can make to protect your space and make your new shower truly worry-free.

 Do I need a Ceiling Panel for My Shower?